Want Us to Skip Cat Sitting Visits, Withhold Medication, or ‘Ignore’ Your Cats?

 No matter your reason for wanting your pet sitter to skip visits (you’re trying to save a few bucks, you think your cat is SuperCat and can open his own cans of food with his super-awesome laser vision, or your cat is perfectly capable of flipping the breaker switch in a power outage), just don’t do it.

 Do your beloved cat the favor of providing him with daily care while you’re gone, and don’t skimp on his meds, food supply, or waste clean-up.

 Here at BatCo, we require at least one daily visit, if we have anything that is a breathing, living creature in our care.
 Yes, even tarantulas and goldfish!
-We won’t put your pet in danger for any reason, so please don’t ask us to.
+Trusted pet sitters won’t put your pets or home in danger for any reason, so please don’t ask us to.